gibsn/gojsonlex/README.md

 }
 ```

 Let's say "albums" can be arbitrary long, the whole JSON is 10GB, but you actually want to print out all "origin" values and don't care about the rest.
-All JSON parsers that I checked are subject to 2 main problems:
-* library API requires the whole input in memory (which is bad since our JSON is huge);
-* a large portion of input is bufferised in order to parse a composite type (which is bad since "albums" can be huge).

-In this concrete case you do not actually need to parse any arbitrary JSON, you are ok with a more narrow grammar.
+You do not want to decode the whole JSON into one struct (like most JSON parsers do) since it can be huge.
+Luckily in this case you do not actually need to parse any arbitrary JSON, you are ok with a more narrow grammar.
 A parser for such a grammar could look like this:

 ```
 for {